WinFPT and FPT Version 3.7-m

 COMMAND FILE AFTER WRITING FORTRAN.
 This command specifies a command (batch) file which will

-be run after the Fortran output files have been written by FPT or WinFPT.
+be run after the Fortran output files have been written by fpt or WinFPT.
 By default the command

 file is sought in the primary output directory.
 The command file may be used, for example, to copy